-Trump’s Response To Sandy Hook Shows He Once Supported Gun Safety Efforts
+Trump's Response To Sandy Hook Shows He Once Supported Common Sense Gun Safety

 On Sunday, a gunman ambushed a Las Vegas country music festival, ultimately killing nearly 60 people.
 The grisly incident is the latest — and deadliest — in the shamefully long list of such mass shootings that plague the United States.
 And it has reignited the gun safety debate with a furor, with many Americans looking to their government for some kind of preventive action.
 With the current Republican White House and Congress, though, that seems unlikely.
 After all, President Donald Trump secured the endorsement of the NRA last year, and many GOP lawmakers desperately chase the organization's approval (and financial support).
 But Trump's response to Sandy Hook — the 2012 elementary school massacre that left 20 first-graders and six adults dead — show he even once supported gun safety efforts.

 Years before a gunman armed with a pistol and an assault rifle killed 49 people in his June 2016 ambush of an Orlando gay nightclub, and well before the 64-year-old alleged perpetrator of the attack on the Route 91 Harvest music festival targeted it from a nearby high-rise hotel and subsequently killed himself, the atrocity at Sandy Hook Elementary School in Newtown, Connecticut, had people all over the country feeling gutted and outraged.
 And that included then-President Barack Obama, who famously cried during an address to the nation afterwards.

 Around that same time, Obama also spoke at a vigil for the victims, where he delivered an especially impassioned speech calling for greater gun safety measures: